Nike PESTEL/PESTLE Analysis & Recommendations

 3. Slowdown of the Chinese economy (threat)

 Rising labor costs are a threat in this PESTEL analysis of Nike Inc., considering the company’s reliance on cheap labor for manufacturing operations.
-This economic external factor can lead to higher selling prices and, possibly, less competitive sporting goods.
+This economic factor can lead to higher selling prices and, possibly, less competitive sporting goods.
 Nonetheless, competitiveness can be maintained through the Nike brand, which is one of the company’s strengths.
 This PESTLE analysis also notes high transportation costs as a threat to the athletic goods business.
 This external factor contributes to the company’s costs in producing and transporting its shoes, clothes, and equipment.
 These two economic factors emphasize the benefits of reshoring, with new processes in Nike’s operations management.
 Thus, the economic dimension of this PESTEL analysis indicates improvements to the sporting goods business by reshoring some of its operations.

 The slowdown of the Chinese economy is another economic factor that this PESTLE analysis brings up as a threat to Nike Inc. China is a major source of growth for the sporting goods business.
 The country’s slowdown reduces Nike’s growth potential.
 As a threat, such an external factor counteracts the opportunities noted elsewhere in this PESTLE analysis, such as the opportunity to grow NikeTown operations based on the political stability of major markets.
 Still, the Chinese market remains a major growth factor in the apparel and footwear industry environment.
 Nevertheless, this dimension of the PESTLE analysis of Nike Inc. depicts a threatening remote or macro-environment.